 processing of distressing information?
 What are the physiological implications of these

-kinds of defensive processes, and how do they affect relationship outcomes?
+kinds of defensive processes, and how do they affect relationships?

-Current lab projects include studies of attentional biases associated with defensive personality traits such as attachment avoidance and narcissism; the physiological and health implications of these traits; the role of adult attachment in neuroendocrine and psychological responses to intimacy; and the role of emotional valence in human memory.
+Current lab projects focus on the physiological and health implications of defensive personality traits such as attachment avoidance and narcissism; lifespan changes in these traits; the role of adult attachment in neuroendocrine and psychological responses to intimacy and stress; and associations between power, testosterone, and sexual behavior.

 Click Here to Complete a Short Online Survey on Personality and Power!